 Study in Germany vs Study in the UK

-Studying abroad is a dream for many.
-Imagine experiencing four seasons in a year, holding a cup of hot chocolate while watching snowflakes floating down in winter, riding a bike along a clear stream on the way to campus, or reading a book on a bed of golden-coloured leaves in autumn.
-For most of us, our ideal picture of university life comes from Hollywood movies or Netflix series.
+Studying abroad is a dream for many, and it’s easy to see why.
+Picture this: experiencing all four seasons, sipping hot chocolate while snowflakes fall softly in winter, cycling along a serene stream on your way to campus, or curling up with a book surrounded by vibrant autumn leaves.
+For most of us, the idea of university life comes from those charming scenes in Hollywood movies or Netflix shows.

 - RWTH Aachen